 That’s because where Reata stands today stood three buildings that for a century had a varied life both commercially and architecturally.

-The Sundance Square project restored or even reconstructed several vintage commercial buildings, including City National Bank (1884), Knights of Pythias lodge (1901), Plaza Hotel (1908), Western Union (1931), Morris (1906), Conn (1906), and Weber (1885) buildings.
+The Sundance Square project restored or even reconstructed several vintage commercial buildings, including the City National Bank (1885), Knights of Pythias lodge (1901), Plaza Hotel (1908), Western Union (1931), Morris (1906), Conn (1906), and Weber (1885) buildings.
 When possible, architects and contractors consulted original blueprints and old photos.
 In some cases most of a building could be saved.
 But in other cases very little of a building—perhaps just a rear wall or some cast-iron columns—could be saved.
 In other cases just the façade of a building could be saved.

 Such was the case with the buildings of 308-314 Houston Street.

 This story of preservation begins in 1884 when a building was built at 312-314 Houston.
 The old Sanborn fire maps can tell us a lot.
 For example, the key indicates that in 1885 308-310 Houston was three one-story wooden buildings housing a confectioner and butcher, a restaurant, and a tailor; 312-314 was a two-story stone building; 316 on the corner was a three-story brick building, its French (mansard) roof counting as a story.

 The new building at 312-314 originally housed a print shop and a saloon.